-In the photo above is mom on the right, my brother Glenn, our friend Bob holding my brother Kevin, Bob’s wife Elaine and me in front of Elaine.
-We had taken Bob and Elaine to the Frankfurt American Airport in Frankfurt, Germany for them to return home to the states.
+In the photo above is Mom on the right, my brother Glenn, our friend Bob holding my brother Kevin, Bob’s wife Elaine, and me in front of Elaine.
+We had taken Bob and Elaine to the Frankfurt American Airport in Frankfurt, Germany, so that they could return to the States.

-We first knew Bob and Elaine in Arkansas, then Bob and dad were stationed at the same place in Giessen, Germany.
-After Bob retired from the Army, they would sometimes visit us in Louisiana and mom and dad would sometimes go to Arkansas to visit them.
+After Bob and Dad retired from the Army, they would sometimes visit us in Louisiana, and Mom and Dad would sometimes go to Arkansas to visit with them.

-Bob and Elaine were older than mom and dad, and having them around felt like having grandparents around me.
-We we living in Giessen, Germany which is about five thousand miles away from home where our grandparents were living, so Bob and Elaine were a great set of substitute grandparents.
+Bob and Elaine were older than Mom and Dad, and having them around felt like I had grandparents around me.
+We lived about five thousand miles away from home, where our grandparents, Bob and Elaine became a great set of substitute grandparents.

 Elaine taught me how to crochet when I was about eight years old.
-She showed me using the thin thread that was used for doilies.
-She also gave me a watch of hers, which I remember mom having a hard time finding a replacement band that would fit my then tiny wrist.
+She showed how to crochet using the thin thread used for doilies.
+She also gave me a watch of hers, which mom had to find a small enough band for the watch to fit my tiny wrist.

-All-in-all the invisible ball trick is one of my fond memories from my childhood along with fond, lovable memories of Bob and Elaine.
+All-in-all, the invisible ball trick is one of my fond memories from childhood, along with fond, lovable memories of Bob and Elaine.